knolaust/aos-blocks/README.md

 3. Find the AOS Animation settings.
 4. Choose an animation from the dropdown list.

+For more information on available AOS animations, visit [AOS GitHub repository](https://github.com/michalsnik/aos).

 ## Customization

 The plugin allows customization of animation types, durations, and delays directly from the Gutenberg editor, providing a user-friendly interface to make your website stand out.

 ## Contributing

-Contributions are welcome, and here are a few ways you can help improve the AOS Blocks plugin:
+Contributions are welcome!
+Here's how you can help improve the AOS Blocks plugin:

 - **Report Issues**: If you find a bug or have a feature request, please report it via the [Issues](https://github.com/knolaust/aos-blocks/issues) section.
+Check existing issues to avoid duplicates.
-- **Submit Pull Requests**: Feel free to fork the repository and submit pull requests with bug fixes or new features.
+- **Submit Pull Requests**: Fork the repository, make your changes, and submit pull requests with bug fixes or new features.
+Ensure changes adhere to any coding standards or practices mentioned in the repository.

 ## Development